sam-deja/Certipy-parrot/README.md

 > [!WARNING]
 > Use only in environments where you have explicit authorization.
 Unauthorized use may be illegal.

+EDITED THIS REPO TO MAKE IT INSTALL WITH PYTHON 3.11 FOR PARROT OS RELEASES.
 ---

 ## 🔍 Features